Malvika Iyer

-Malvika Iyer (born 18 February 1989) is an Indian national, a bilateral amputee from an accidental bomb blast, a social worker, and a National Awardee.
-She is an international motivational speaker and a disability rights activist, advocating for building an inclusive society.
+Malvika Iyer (born 18 February 1989) is a social worker and disability rights activist having lost both her hands as a child when she picked up a grenade.
 She is also a model for accessible fashion.
-Iyer obtained her Doctorate in Social Work from Madras School of Social Work in 2017.
+Iyer obtained her doctorate in social work from Madras School of Social Work in 2017.
 Her doctoral thesis is on the stigmatization of people with disabilities.

 Early life and injury

 Iyer was born on 18 February 1989 in Kumbakonam, Tamil Nadu to B. Krishnan and Hema Krishnan.
 She grew up in Bikaner, Rajasthan, where her father worked as an engineer at the Water Works Department.
-On 26 May 2002, at the age of 13, Iyer lost both her hands when she accidentally picked up a diffused grenade that exploded in her hands at her home in Bikaner and sustained severe injuries to her legs including multiple fractures, nerve paralysis and hypoesthesia.
-After 18 months of hospitalization (involving multiple surgeries) in Chennai, Iyer began to walk with the aid of crutches and was fitted with prosthetic hands.
+On 26 May 2002, at the age of 13, Iyer lost both her hands when she accidentally picked up a grenade that exploded in her hands at her home in Bikaner and sustained severe injuries to her legs, including multiple fractures, nerve paralysis and hypoesthesia.

 Education

 Following her hospitalization, Iyer appeared as a private candidate in the Secondary School Leaving Certificate examination in Chennai.
 Writing the exam with the help of a scribe, she secured a state rank among the private candidates.
-This gained public attention.
-Iyer was invited to the Rashtrapati Bhavan by the then President of India, Dr. APJ Abdul Kalam.
+She was invited to the Rashtrapati Bhavan by the then president of India, A. P. J. Abdul Kalam.

-Iyer moved to New Delhi, where she studied Economics (Honors) at St. Stephen's College, Delhi, followed by a Master's in Social Work at the Delhi School of Social Work.
-She did her M.Phil in Social Work at the Madras School of Social Work, where she secured first class with distinction and won the ‘Rolling Cup’ for the Best M.Phil.
+Iyer moved to New Delhi, where she studied economics (honors) at St. Stephen's College, Delhi, followed by a Master's in Social Work at the Delhi School of Social Work.
+She did her M.Phil. and Ph.D. in social work at the Madras School of Social Work, where she secured first class with distinction and won the Rolling Cup for the Best M.Phil.
 Thesis in 2012.